What is khat?

 What are the harms of khat addiction and withdrawal?

-People addicted to khat can suffer constipation and stomach problems, and people may not eat properly as khat lowers appetite.
-The social and economic effects of khat addiction may be more significant, with addicted men often seeing their families less and not earning.
+People addicted to khat can suffer constipation and related gastric problems, and people may not eat properly as khat lowers appetite.
+The social and economic effects of khat addiction may be more significant, with the possibility that khat chewing could become a barrier to employment.
 In countries where it is illegal, maintaining an addiction may force users into leading a hidden life, dealing with a criminal network.

 What are the long-term impacts of khat to health and wellbeing?